This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 Nattokinase breaks down fibrin, a protein involved in blood clot formation.
 Its activity in the bloodstream reaches peak levels between 2 and 8 hours after ingestion and can persist for up to 12 hours.
 Consistent enzyme activity is important for those using it to support circulatory health.

-The optimal approach is to take nattokinase (or a nattokinase supplement) upon waking, 30 to 60 minutes before breakfast.This timing offers several advantages.
+Taking nattokinase (or a nattokinase supplement) upon waking, 30 to 60 minutes before breakfast, offers several advantages.
 An empty stomach reduces interference from food proteins and digestive enzymes.
 Morning intake aligns with natural circadian rhythms related to fibrinolytic activity, as clot risk can be higher in the early morning hours.
 Daily consistency helps maintain steady enzyme levels.

 Toku Flow is a daily supplement from Toku Health with 10,800 FU for natural, multi-functional cardiovascular support.
 It combines nattokinase with vitamin K2 and beta-glucan to support balanced cholesterol, optimal blood pressure, and more without the side effects of pharmaceuticals.